Brightspace/github-assignment-uploader/README.md

 # Other

 ## Screenshots

 ![Screenshot of the Visual Difference GitHub Check](screenshot.png)

 ## Tests

 Tests for this project are written with [Jest](https://facebook.github.io/jest/) and [Nock](https://github.com/nock/nock).

+## Contributing

+Contributions are welcome, please submit a pull request!